Arwask/react-practice/README.md

 * `cd hello-world`
 * `npm start`

-## 2. 'jsx' - Simple Hello program using jsx
+## 2. 'jsx' - Display Timer jsx

+### Things I tried to learn in this project

+* Implementation of two components.
+* How to inherit a component and its state and properties.
+* How to render a changed state in a component.